sonodar/aws-ssm-env-ruby/README.md

 ## Usage

-A description of the options passed to `AwsSsmEnv#load`.
+Here are descriptions of the options passed to `AwsSsmEnv#load`.

 ### decryption: [Boolean]